overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 # Hello-real-world 🪐

-Let's see how some of what we talked, fit into a **Hello-real-world application**
+Let's see how some of what we talked, fits into a **real-world application**

 ## The Flow